-The Psychology Department does not approve any paid work above 30 hours per week, and they require approval for paid work at USF that goes above 20 hours per week (including a combination of positions in the USF system).
-Students can use the Outside Work / Extra Hours Request Form to first obtain approval from the clinical faculty and then to seek departmental approval for paid work over 20 hours per week.
+Note: See the Departmental Assistantships section of this handbook for the Psychology Department policy regarding number of work and paid hours per week.
+The clinical program does not have authority over this policy.
+Students can use the Extra Hours Request Form to first obtain approval from the clinical faculty and then to seek departmental approval for paid work over 20 hours per week.

-VIII.
-Outside Work Requests
+X. Outside Work Requests